Smart Buildings Enabled by 6G Communications: Introduction

-To overcome these two barriers, in this article, we propose a framework for enabling the SB by indoor visible light communications (VLC) and machine learning (ML).
-Indoor VLC module is implemented for reliable and massive data transmission to ensure that the raw data collected by distributed sensors can be properly received and used throughout the entire framework.
-As a by-product, indoor VLC can also satisfy the communication demands as a supplementary of radio frequency communications (RFC) by residents living in the SB.
+To overcome these barriers, we here propose a novel framework for SBs enabled by sixth generation (6G) communication technologies, harnessing indoor visible light communications (VLC) and machine learning (ML) \cite{dang2020should}.
+An indoor VLC module is implemented for reliable and massive data transmission in order to ensure that the raw data collected by distributed sensors is received and used effectively throughout the entire SB framework.
+As a by-product, indoor VLC can also satisfy communication demands as a supplementary of radio frequency communications (RFC) from residents living in the SB.
 ML is mainly employed to enhance the intelligence of the SB and enable real-time smart control.
-This framework is validated by simulation results and believed to be a feasible solution to overcome the two main barriers currently handicapping the development of the SB.
-To the best of the authors' knowledge, hitherto, this is the first complete framework of the SB enabled by indoor VLC and ML.
+The framework presented herein is validated by simulation results and found to be a feasible solution by which the two main barriers currently handicapping the development of SBs may be overcome.